-- D.15.1.
-For individuals who are in arrears in payment of fees (dues). - D.15.1.1.
-Members who do NOT pay dues within three (3) months after the renewal date shall be declared in default and subject to late fees in addition to the outstanding fees. - D.15.1.2.
-Members who are in default shall be contacted by the Registrar and informed of their outstanding dues, and potential revocation of Membership status. - D.15.1.3.
-Members who do NOT pay dues within six (6) months of the renewal date and provide no valid reason for their inability to pay dues after being contacted by the Registrar shall be removed from the Registry and placed on an Inactive Member List.
-The President shall notify the concerned Member of this decision in writing. - D.15.1.4.
-The Membership status of inactive members shall be considered at the annual meeting of the Board and if warranted, a vote taken to revoke their status.
-The President shall notify the concerned Member of the Board's decision in writing. - D.15.2.
-For individuals who are judged to be professionally incompetent or ethically unacceptable - D.15.2.1.
-In accordance with section 3.03 of the Bylaws, disciplinary action as outlined in the Bylaws will be initiated, and this action may result in the Member or Fellow being expelled, suspended, or reprimanded.
+- D.13.1.
+For individuals who are in arrears in payment of COMP Member dues. - D.13.1.1.
+Members who fail to renew their COMP membership by March 30th of any given year will be declared in default and subject to a late renewal fee. - D.13.1.2.
+Members who are in default shall be contacted by the Registrar and informed of their outstanding fees or dues, and potential revocation of Membership status. - D.13.2.
+For individuals who are judged to be professionally incompetent or to have acted in an ethically unacceptable manner. - D.13.2.1.
+In accordance with section 3.03 of the Bylaws, disciplinary action as outlined in the Bylaws will be initiated, and this action may result in the Member being expelled, suspended, or reprimanded.

-D.16.
+D.14.
 Retirement of Members

-- D.16.1.
-Members must belong to COMP as either full members or retired members, to maintain their certification status. - D.16.2.
-Members retain their certification status and are listed in the registry until they fail to recertify or fail to renew their COMP membership, whether or not they are employed. - D.16.3.
-Any member that fails to recertify will be contacted at the deadline for recertification advising them that their certification will lapse. - D.16.4.
-Any member that informs the college that (s)he is retiring or leaving medical physics will be sent a letter outlining the policy and stating the date at which their certification will lapse, along with a note thanking them for their commitment to the college.
+D.14.1.
+Members must belong to COMP as either full members or retired members, to maintain their certification status.

+- D.14.2.
+Members retain their certification status and are listed in the registry until they fail to recertify or fail to renew their COMP membership, whether or not they are employed. - D.14.3.
+Any member that fails to recertify will be contacted at the deadline for recertification advising them that their certification will lapse. - D.14.4.
+Any member that informs the college that they are retiring or leaving medical physics will be sent a letter outlining the policy and stating the date at which their certification will lapse, along with a note thanking them for their commitment to the college.